 Should a resident self-refer and seek assistance to overcome addiction to an illegal (or legal) substance, UniHall will give reasonable support within the law and will refer the resident to professional external support services.

-19.0 PETS
+20.0 PETS

-Students are not permitted to have pets of any kind, including small pets like tropical fish.
+Students are not permitted to have pets of any kind.
 Having any pet is a breach of your tenancy agreement and will be treated as a serious matter.